Near--extremal gravitational collapse in 4+1 dimensions: Schwarzschild--de--Sitter space: Numerical results

 at the centre which, in the numerical implementation, is approximated by $r=10^{-6}$.
 These conditions give $g_{tt}=A e^{-2\delta}=1$ at the centre, fixing $t$ to coincide with a proper time of a stationary observer there.
 We prescribe initial data at $t=0$ by

 where $b_0$, $r_0$, $s$, $v_0$ are parameters varied in the simulations.
-To motivate the choice of $P(0,r)$, consider for a moment another pulse which propagates rigidly: $\hat B(t,r) = B(0, r - v_0 t)$.
-Growing $t$ shifts the profile with coordinate velocity $v_0$.
+To motivate the choice of $P(0,r)$, consider another pulse which propagates rigidly: $\hat B(t,r) = B(0, r - v_0 t)$.
+Increasing $t$ shifts the profile with coordinate velocity $v_0$.
 The pulse is outgoing if $v_0>0$ and ingoing if $v_0<0$.
 Differentiating yields

 and we choose this condition at $t=0$, namely, we set $\partial_t B(t,r)|_{t=0}=\partial_t \hat B(t,r)|_{t=0}$.
 We have $P=re^{\delta} A^{-1} {\dot B}$, but $\delta$ and $A$ are not known because we have not solved the constraint yet.
 Therefore, we approximate $e^{\delta(0,r)} A^{-1}(0,r)\approx 1$ at $t=0$ in the definition of $P(0,r)$.
 We set